 In concert, Magnus Dietrich sang in Elias under Kirill Petrenko with the Berlin Philharmonic and the Mozart Requiem with the Dresden Kreuzchor.
 He sang Schumann’s Das Paradies und die Peri with the Staatskapelle Berlin under Marc Minkowski and also made a guest appearance with this at the Elbphilharmonie in Hamburg.

-Magnus Dietrich maintains a lively concert schedule and is a guest at such renowned festivals as the International Hugo Wolf Academy, the Leipzig Bach Festival, the Kissinger Sommer, the Festival de Santes or the Bach Academy France.
-Concert tours have also taken him to France, Belgium and the Netherlands with the soloist ensemble Vox Luminis.
+Magnus Dietrich is a guest of renowned festivals such as the International Hugo Wolf Academy, the Bachfest Leipzig, the Kissinger Sommer, the Festival de Santes or the Bach Academy France.
+Concert tours together with the soloist ensemble Vox Luminis have also taken him to France, Belgium and the Netherlands.
+He has a lively collaboration with the conductor Johanna Soller, among others as a member of the „capella sollertia“ at the concert series „Cantate um 1715“.

 Dietrich is the 2nd prizewinner in the opera category and a special prizewinner at the Bundeswettbewerb Gesang 2022.
 He was also awarded with the Brixen Classics Young Artist Award 2022.
 A CD with Brahms duets together with teh painist Doriana Tchakarova as well as Felicitas and Judith Erb was released in the MDG label in May 2022.